-Rise before dawn for an optional hot air balloon excursion over this lunar-like landscape.
-Then visit the eight-story-deep underground city of Kaymakli, which dates back to the era of the Hittites.
-Stop in at a local pottery studio and capture the artists at work.
-Later, embark on a sunset photo hike through Cappadocia’s Red Valley, awash in shades of pink, orange, and red.
+This morning, visit the eight-story-deep underground city of Kaymakli, which dates back to the era of the Hittites.
+Then stop in at a local pottery studio and capture the artists at work.
+Later this afternoon, embark on a sunset photo hike through Cappadocia’s Red Valley, awash in shades of pink, orange, and red.

 Hotel CaveDeluxe (B,L,D)

 Take advantage of a free morning to explore on your own, or visit a local rug weaving cooperative.
 Drive to Pasabağ, formerly known as Monks’ Valley, to shoot some of the most diverse fairy chimneys up close.
 Then transfer back to Kayseri for a flight to İzmir.
 Settle into our hotel overlooking the spectacular Kordon promenade on the Aegean Sea.

 Swissôtel Grand Efes (B)

 Spend the day in Ephesus, once home to the Temple of Artemis, one of the seven wonders of the ancient world.
 Photograph one of the best preserved Greco-Roman cities, from its Great Theater and Terrace Houses to its elaborate water systems and beautiful mosaics.
 Visit the house where the Virgin Mary is believed to have lived during her final years.
 After returning to Izmir, explore the Kemeraltı Bazaar and capture the vibrant swirl of life in this port city.

 Swissôtel Grand Efes (B,L)